United-Codes/cloudofficeprint-python/spacex_example/spacex_example.md

 ```python
 printjob.execute().to_file('./spacex_example/output')
 ```
 The resulting file can now be found in the specified folder.
-We will not add the result in this markdown file, but the result can be seen in the files `output.pptx` and `output.xlsx` that can be found in the folder `spacex_example`.
+We will not add the result in this markdown file, but the result can be seen in the files `output.pptx`, `output.xlsx` and `output.docx` that can be found in the folder `spacex_example`.